giovanni-iannaccone/eikon/docs/shapes/custom.md

 This code isn't thoroughly explained, as it's just a proof of concept.
 You can find a more detailed explanation in the <a href="rectangle.md">rectangle documentation</a>.

-Create private class variables to store the data Raccoon needs to properly render the image, and use them inside the `draw` method to modify the pixel array.
+Create private class variables to store the data Eikon needs to properly render the image, and use them inside the `draw` method to modify the pixel array.
 Feel free to experiment.

 To actually draw your shape, instantiate a new shape object (using its constructor) and pass it to the `draw` method:
 ```cpp